Winterize Your Gutters: How to Prepare for Snow & Ice

-Often, we find that homeowners ask this question because they are concerned about the formation of ice dams.
-While clogged gutters can definitely cause water to overflow and freeze in the winter, gutters do not cause ice dams.
+Often, we find that homeowners believe they should remove their gutters in the winter, usually because they’re concerned about the formation of ice dams.
+While clogged gutters can cause water to overflow and freeze in the winter, gutters do not cause ice dams.

 Gutter problems often become more visible in the winter.